Welcome to today's edition of the Rush 24-7 podcast.

 So that was the lowest point of my life.

-That's BS because months later he was out giving a speech defending that bill.
+That's BS because months later, he was out giving a speech defending that bill.

 There's a Washington Times story today.

-Mr. Reed yesterday disavowed his 93 bill and his statements in support of it, and in an unusual rambling confession on the floor of the Senate yesterday, he said it was the low point of his career.
+Mr. Reid yesterday disavowed his 93 bill and his statements in support of it and in an unusual rambling confession on the floor of the Senate yesterday.

-A few days after introducing the bill in August of 93, Dingy Harry said in a near whisper, as many senators looked on in amazement.
+A few days after introducing the bill in August of 93, Dingy Harry said in a near whisper, as many senators looked on in amazement, his wife, the daughter of immigrants, confronted him after a meeting in Las Vegas and scolded him about his anti-immigrant views.

 She and other associates of his pointed out the errors of my way, quote unquote.